 Ripe compost will have an undergrowth smell and be dark in colour with a lumpy structure.
 Incorporate the ripe compost into the surface of the soil down to a depth of between 5 and 10 cm.
 Mix 1/3 of the ripe compost with ordinary soil, it will be easier to work and more fertile.

 How long should I leave the compost to rest and mature when it is 75% full?

 6 to 8 weeks, to ensure proper maturation of the compost.
 Ideally, you should buy 2 composters for continuous composting (one composter being used and one composter maturing).

 Spring is the best period for starting to compost.

 As temperatures are rising and micro-organism activity is on the increase.
 After the slow down in decomposition of the compost in the winter, remember to regularly mix the contents of the composter to aerate it and restart fermentation.
 However, be careful not to overload the composter, in this season the garden renders a great deal of green waste.
 Remember to keep the surplus waste in a heap next to the composter for use later on.

 Keep an eye on your compost mixture.

 Make sure the compost does not dry out too much in the heat, and spray with water if necessary.
-This will help in keeping your compost full of moisture, reducing the likelihood of it drying out.
 If your compost is too dry, try keeping it in a cooler location in your garden, rather than in direct heat.